Escape Plan (video game)

-Escape Plan is a puzzle video game released for the PlayStation Vita in 2012, as a launch title.
-Escape Plan is the first title from new developer Fun Bits Interactive and is produced by Chris Millar, known for his previous work on Fat Princess.
+Escape Plan is a puzzle video game developed by Fun Bits Interactive and published by Sony Computer Entertainment for the PlayStation Vita It was originally released as a launch title for the system.
+It is the debut game from new developer Fun Bits Interactive and is produced by Chris Millar, known for his previous work on Fat Princess.
 In previews of the game it was noted for its sharp, black-and-white visuals, gruesome yet humorous tone and its intuitive use of the PlayStation Vita's inputs including touch and gyroscopic control.
+A PlayStation 4 version was released in 2013.

 Gameplay

 In Escape Plan, the player controls two characters, Lil and Laarg, through a series of booby-trapped rooms using the PlayStation Vita's front and rear multitouch panels and motion controls.
 The gesture-based control system requires players to trace paths for the characters and tap obstacles to move them out of the way and clear a path for them.
 Traps range from a single brick lying on the floor to enormous rotating fan blades.
 Failure to guide Lil and Laarg to safety usually results in a gruesome death.

 The characters can traverse the game world in numerous ways.
 In some levels they are inflated with helium, requiring the player to tilt the console to guide them as they float around the room.
 Lil and Laarg usually move relatively slowly and in order to avoid fast-moving traps the player must grab the characters and pull them quickly to safety by pinching the Vita, touching both the front and rear panels at once.